Overtorment/NoobHub/README.md

 - Connections are routed through socket server with minimum latency, ideal for action games.
 - Simple interface.
 Publish/subscribe paradigm in action.
 - Server written on blazing fast Nodejs.
 - Zero dependency.
-Works out of the box, no NPM ecosystem required.
+Works out of the box, no NPM ecosystem required. (for websocket bridge relies on `ws` module, read below)
 - Socket connections, works great through any NAT (local area network), messages delivery is reliable and fast.
 - Low CPU and memory footprint